SummaryRead the full fact sheet

 Finding information can be helpful:

-- do some research about common mental health to see if you recognise any of the signs or symptoms of mental illness
+- Do some research about to see if you recognise any of the signs or symptoms of mental illness.

-- visit your local doctor for an assessment and advice, or
+- Visit your local doctor for an assessment and advice.

-Early intervention may make an important difference so seek mental health advice early.
+Early intervention can make an important difference, so seek mental health advice early.